 25 Ways Of How To Use Pallets In Your Garden Benches, flower pots, tables, small vertical gardens and even canopies covered with plants.
 All of them can decorate your garden immediately if you know how to make a simple pallet work.
 After we’ve shown you how to recycle wooden pallets, we thought it would be a great idea to see a bunch of decorative ideas that can beautify your garden.
 Moreover, they are easy to assemble and prove to be very functional for your future activities!
-First of all, what you need to do is to find a pallet.
-Many supermarkets put them in dumpsters before sending to a recycling center, and you can try to get them for free.
 A wood frame and a lot of pillows – cozy and comfortable!
 Natural wood or Mediterranean touch?
 Flowers couldn’t have been planted in a better place. :)